List of Star Wars original trilogy characters: Captain Antilles

 Captain Antilles commanded the Tantive IV as it carried Princess Leia and the stolen Death Star plans.
 The ship was captured by Imperial forces, and Antilles was interrogated and killed by Darth Vader after refusing to reveal the location of the plans after they were sent with C-3PO and R2-D2 to the surface of Tatooine.

 The character was portrayed by Peter Geddis in A New Hope.
 The character was later portrayed by Rohan Nichol and Tim Beckmann in the prequel films Revenge of the Sith and Rogue One respectively.
 A character named Wedge Antilles appears later in the film and the rest of the original trilogy, but they have no relation.

 Tatooine

 Owen and Beru Lars

-Owen and Beru Lars are moisture farmers on Tatooine, and they are the guardians of Luke Skywalker.
+Owen and Beru Lars are moisture farmers on Tatooine and the guardians of Luke Skywalker.
 They are killed by stormtroopers while Luke is away attempting to track down the lost astromech droid R2-D2.

 The characters have been portrayed by Phil Brown and Shelagh Fraser in A New Hope.
 Younger versions of the characters were also portrayed by Joel Edgerton and Bonnie Piesse in Attack of the Clones, Revenge of the Sith, and Obi-Wan Kenobi.